 Predictably, a wave of lawsuits soon erupted as young men wrongly accused of sex crimes found themselves hustled through a vague and misshapen adjudication process with slipshod checks and balances and Kafkaesque standards of evidence.
 This page is dedicated to cataloging their legal challenges against schools which – they allege – have violated their rights to due process, unjustly destroyed their names, deprived them of educational opportunities, and committed various other injustices against them in the name of “just following orders.”

 A few things to note:

-- This list is sorted alphabetically by state, then by school.
+- This list is sorted alphabetically by state, then by school, then by plaintiff.

-- Blank cells refer to information not yet obtained or determined rather than left out through error.
+- Blank cells refer to information not yet obtained or determined, rather than information left out through error.

 - This list will be periodically updated.
 If you know of any cases that are not covered here, please inform this site in the comments section at the bottom, or via the contact form.

 - Thanks to Stop Abusive and Violent Environments (SAVE) and National Coalition for Men-Carolinas for sending me their lists.
 What follows is a combination and moderate revision of their lists.

 List of Lawsuits Against Colleges and Universities Alleging Due Process and Other Violations in Adjudicating Sexual Assault

 |California||Occidental College||John Doe||Mark Werksman, Mark Hathaway||(1) Official complaint, part I, (2) official complaint, part II (includes screenshots of text messages between accuser / accused), (3) article by the Foundation for Individual Rights in Education (FIRE)||Pending.|